 The show's second installment Turn of the Century Fox showed this concept hitting its stride quickly.
 Detective Harry Fox is invited to the reading of old friend Tony Chambers' will, of which son Harrison is the executor.
 After seeing real estate, automobiles and Giants season tickets bequeathed elsewhere, Harry is disappointed to find that he's inherited a sealed cigar box.
 However, Harry's dismay turns to intrigue when wealthy Randolph Lehrman offers him $1600 for the box--with the stipulation that the contents (which Chambers said revealed "the secret to my success") must remain sealed.

-Two years before SLEDGE HAMMER! and four before Frank Drebin acquired the trait for the NAKED GUN films, Harry Fox shows right away he's a contender for Worst Driving Detective ever.
-Fox's ever battered 1975 Coupe de Ville sputters to the Chambers home, almost losing a mirror on the driver's side before the opening credits are over.
+Two years before SLEDGE HAMMER! and four before THE NAKED GUN, Harry Fox stakes an immediate claim to the title of Worst Driving Detective.
+Fox's battered 1975 Coupe de Ville sputters to the Chambers home, almost losing a mirror on the driver's side before the opening credits are over.
 Later, a ramming contest with a pursuer ends up with a few more dings in both vehicles and one destroyed Speedy Mat...too bad, the film processor offered one hour nitrate-to-VHS service.

 And poor put-upon Harrison ends up with crashing a restaurant's patio dining, getting food spilled on him (likely ruining two nice suits) and, of course, having Harry bum a ride to the Chambers estate.
 Rubenstein immediately makes a wonderful straight man for Warden, and surmises why Harry Fox retains such lovability no matter how many times he destroys a vehicle or puts a cigar out on a stucco wall: when Harry ponders why Mr. Chambers gifted him with a secret that he even kept from the Mrs., Harrison knows.
 "Because he trusted you to do the right thing."
 Even if it meant passing up ever-increasing offers before solving the mystery.